Update: ‘Design’ section updated.

-Ford hasn’t revealed the specifications of the Ford Puma Electric, but it has confirmed a 500 km (311 miles) range for the larger (medium-sized) EV due in 2023.
+The Blue Oval hasn’t revealed the specifications of the Ford Puma Electric, but it has confirmed a 500 km (311 miles) range for the larger (medium-sized) EV that will debut on March 21, 2023.
 The company could target a WLTP range of 450 km (280 miles) for the Puma EV, which will compete with the likes of the Peugeot e-2008, Opel Mokka-e, and the Jeep Avenger EV.